AVS Video Editor 8.0

 If you want the most bang for your buck:

 Nero Video is a solid option that is available for less than half the price of AVS Video Editor 8.0.
-Its UI is clean and easy to use, has very passable video effects, and comes with a complete suite of media tools which might be of interest to you.
+Its UI is clean and easy to use, has very passable video effects, and comes with a complete suite of media tools that might be of interest to you.
 Perhaps most importantly, it doesn’t crash every 30 seconds!
 You can read my review of Nero Video here.

 If you want to make high-quality movies:

-VEGAS Movie Studio is a top-notch product which borrows a lot from one the best video editors on the market, Sony Vegas Pro.
+VEGAS Movie Studio is a top-notch product that borrows a lot from one of the best video editors on the market, VEGAS Pro.
 Vegas Movie Studio has an incredibly user-friendly UI while offering high-quality effects and a number of useful features.
 If video editing turns out to be more than a passing interest for you, the experience you gain with Vegas Movie Studio will set you up to learn their pro-level program easily.
 You can read my VEGAS Movie Studio review here.

 If you want the cleanest and easiest program on the market: